The k-aggregation Closure for Covering Sets: Introduction

 Cutting-plane technology has been one of the main pillars in the edifice of state-of-the-art mixed integer programming (MIP) solvers for a few decades, and numerous types of cutting-planes have been extensively studied in the literature, both theoretically and computationally (see, for example, \cite{conforti2010polyhedral,cornuejols2008valid,johnson2000progress,MR1922341,richard2010group}).

 In general, a cutting-plane (or simply, a \emph{cut}) for a polyhedron $P$ is an inequality that separates some fractional point of $P$ from all integer points in $P$, and when added to the polyhedron itself, typically yields a stronger relaxation for its \emph{integer hull} $\conv(P \cap \Z^n)$, compared with its natural linear relaxation.
 Here $n$ is the dimension of the ambient space.
-Normally speaking, given one specific cut generating method, there are infinitely many possible cutting-planes that can be obtained, e.g., Chv\'atal-Gomory (CG) cuts \cite{CHVATAL1973305}, split cuts \cite{cook1990chvatal} etc. People in integer programming community are always interested in the properties of the best relaxation that can be obtained from one family of cutting-planes, which is simply the intersection of all the half-spaces given by the cutting-planes from that family.
-In the terminology of the cutting-plane theory, it is usually referred to as \emph{(cutting-plane) closure} \cite{MR2969261}, or sometimes \emph{elementary closure} \cite{MR2375481,MR1723045}.
+Normally speaking, given one specific cut generating method, there are infinitely many possible cutting-planes that can be obtained, e.g., Chv\'atal-Gomory cuts \cite{MR313080}, split cuts \cite{cook1990chvatal} etc. For a family of cutting-planes, the \emph{(cutting-plane) closure} is the intersection of all the half-spaces given by the cutting-planes from that family \cite{MR2969261}.
 Closure is of both theoretical and practical interest, since the polyhedrality of a closure essentially indicates that there exists only finitely many ``strongest'' cutting-planes from this family, and the integrality gap obtained from a closure can be used to measure the ``strength'' of this particular cutting-plane family.
 We give its formal definition in the following:

-\begin{definition} For a family of half-spaces $\{H^i\}_{i \in I}$ in $\mathbb{R}^n$, each of the half-space $H^i$ is given by an inequality $(\alpha^i)^T \cdot x \leq \beta_i$, then the \textbf{closure} for that family of half-spaces is:
+\begin{definition} For a family of half-spaces $\{H^i\}_{i \in I}$ in $\mathbb{R}^n$, each of the half-space $H^i$ is given by an inequality $(\alpha^i)^\transp x \leq \beta_i$, then the \textbf{closure} for that family of half-spaces is:

 \end{definition}